Luisrosario2604/Object-detection-soccer-synthetic-data/README.md

 # Object-detection-soccer-synthetic-data

-Object detection model for real football scenes, trained only with synthetic data (Blender renderings)
+Object detection model for real soccer scenes, trained only with synthetic data (Blender renderings)

 #### 👨‍🎓 This project was carried out during my master's degree in computer vision at URJC - Madrid